• Home

 Goliath was another looking down on what appeared an unimpressive candidate: “And when the Philistine looked about and saw David, he disdained him; for he was only a youth, ruddy and good-looking” (1 Sam.
 17:42).

-The point I am trying to make here is that too often we, believers, let worldly concepts affect our mind as unbelievers do.
+The point I am trying to make here is that too often we, believers, let worldly concepts affect our minds as unbelievers do.
 We may think the battle will be easy because we are confronted with something insignificant in appearance.
-Other times we put no hope on divine vessels because they don’t match our distorted criterion.
+Other times, we put no hope on divine vessels because they don’t match our distorted criterion.
 So on one hand we lose the battle and on the other the blessing.

 Goliath had faith in himself because he was a trained champion and very impressive.
 He had all the characteristics the carnal mind considers spectacular and breathtaking.
 Consequently, he inculcated fear in the heart of an entire army.
-Little he knew that a lad would defeat him, for David was at the most 15 years old when he faced Goliath.
+Little did he know that a lad would defeat him, for David was at the most 15 years old when he faced Goliath.

 David’s age

-David’s age is drawn from the fact that only those of 20 years old and more were obliged to go to war (Numbers 1:3 & 45).
+David’s age is drawn from the fact that only those of 20 years old and above were obliged to go to war (Numbers 1:3 & 45).
 Since the Scripture testifies that only “the three oldest sons of Jesse had gone to follow Saul to the battle” (1 Sam.
 17:13), we can deduce that the five youngest sons had lest than 20 years of age (Jesse had eight sons, see 1 Sam.
 17:12).
 Being that David was the youngest of the eight (1 Sam.
 17:14) he had at the maximum 14 or 15 years old when he killed Goliath.
-Added to it, there is a possibility that the last five children had more than a year difference.
+In addition, there is a possibility that the last five children had more than a year difference.
 Consequently, David could have been 12 or 13 years old when he fought Goliath.
 Yet the blessing of God was hidden in this lad.

 The trap of impressiveness

-When the time came for Samuel to anoint a king that would take the place of Saul, he was sent to the house of Jesse.
+When the time came for Samuel to anoint a king who would take the place of Saul, he was sent to the house of Jesse.
 As soon as he saw Eliab—Jesse’s oldest son—he was greatly impressed: “So it was, when they came, that he looked at Eliab and said, “Surely the Lord’s anointed is before Him!”
 (1 Sam.
 16:6).
 Happily, God rescued the situation and told Samuel:

 Do not look at his appearance or at his physical stature, because I have refused him.
 For the Lord does not see as man sees; for man looks at the outward appearance, but the Lord looks at the heart” (1 Sam.
 16:7).